featherscloud/examples/README.md

 ## Servers

-The `server/` folder contains examples for verifying a request that uses a Feathers Cloud Auth access token and getting the user information.
+The `server/` folder contains examples for verifying a request that uses a Feathers Auth access token and getting the user information.
 See below how to run it on different platforms.

 ### NodeJS